ppfeister/sylva/.github/README.md

 | --- | --- |
 | [__FlareSolverr__][flaresolverr] | Proxy server to add support for additional target types |

-> [!NOTE]
-> FlareSolverr is packaged with Sylva by default, but it bears two dependencies that may require manual installation.
-Automating this process is on my todo list. __Many users already have both of these installed.__
-> - [xorg-x11-server-Xvfb][xorg-x11-server-Xvfb] or your distribution's equivalent
-> - Either Chome or Chromium (used headlessly to solve captchas)

 ## Usage